Tom Robbins: Early life

 Robbins attended Warsaw High School (class of 1949) and Hargrave Military Academy in Chatham, Virginia, where he won the Senior Essay Medal.
-The following year he enrolled at Washington and Lee University to major in journalism, leaving at the end of his sophomore year after being disciplined by his fraternity for bad behavior and failing to earn a letter in basketball.
+The next year he enrolled at Washington and Lee University in Lexington, Virginia, to major in journalism, leaving at the end of his sophomore year after being disciplined by his fraternity for bad behavior and failing to earn a letter in basketball.

-In 1953, he enlisted in the Air Force after receiving his draft notice, spending a year as a meteorologist in Korea, followed by two years in the Special Weather Intelligence unit of the Strategic Air Command in Nebraska.
-He was discharged in 1957 and returned to Richmond, Virginia, where his poetry readings at the Rhinoceros Coffee House led to a reputation among the local bohemian scene.
+In 1953, he enlisted in the U.S. Air Force after receiving his draft notice, spending a year as a meteorologist in Korea, followed by two years in the Special Weather Intelligence unit of the Strategic Air Command in Nebraska.
+He was discharged in 1957 and returned to Richmond, Virginia, where his poetry readings at the Rhinoceros Coffee House led to his gaining a reputation on the local bohemian scene.

 Early media work

 In late 1957, Robbins enrolled at Richmond Professional Institute (RPI), a school of art, drama, and music, which later became Virginia Commonwealth University.
 He served as an editor and columnist for the college newspaper, Proscript, from 1958 to 1959.
 He also worked nights on the sports desk of the daily Richmond Times-Dispatch.
 After graduating with honors from RPI in 1959 and indulging in some hitchhiking, Robbins joined the staff of the Times-Dispatch as a copy editor.

 In 1962, Robbins moved to Seattle to seek an M.A. at the Far East Institute of the University of Washington.
 During the next five years in Seattle (minus a year spent in New York City researching a book on Jackson Pollock) he worked for the Seattle Times as an art critic.
 In 1965, he wrote a column on the arts for Seattle Magazine as well as occasionally for Art in America and Artforum.
 Also during this time, he hosted a weekly alternative radio show, Notes from the Underground, at non-commercial KRAB-FM, Seattle.
-It was in 1967, while writing a review of the rock band The Doors, that Robbins says he found his literary voice.
+It was in 1967, while writing a review of the rock band The Doors, that Robbins said he found his literary voice.
 While working on his first novel, Robbins worked the weekend copy desk of the Seattle Post-Intelligencer.
 Robbins would remain in Seattle, on and off, for the following forty years.